 Anyone can find fossils on the beach – all you need is patience and knowledge of what can be found and where to look!
 Our Isle of Wight holiday cottage guests can find out more by visiting Dinosaur Expeditions (Military Road, Brighstone), The Fossil Man (Island Gems, Godshill) or Dinosaur Isle (Sandown) who all have good local fossils on display and run guided fossil trips on the beach.

 There is an element of luck and patience to finding fossils.
 There are no ‘Hot spots’ littered with bones!
 Whale Chine area can be good for very large ammonites (but it is usually best after a cliff fall and can now only be accessed from the beach – keep an eye on the tides).
 Atherfield point area has yielded several significant dinosaur finds and is also the location of the lobster beds.
+Some of our beaches may be difficult to access in the winter due to adverse weather and soil erosion so please check with us on any footpath closures.

 Hanover point near Compton is probably the best location to find small parts of Dinosaur and other prehistoric creatures – worn bones, vertebrae, and teeth etc. It is best to look amongst the shingle on the beach and in rock pools at low tide.
 At low tide it is also possible to see the three toed footprints of Iguanodon on the exposed flat rock strata (probably best to be shown the first time – they can be hard to spot).